azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8/README.md

 -   Copy the client secret we note down in the paragraph 'Install and configure Keycloak on Kubernetes’ above into the properties `client-secret`

+-   Notice that we are using the client facing public Keycloak URL as the issuer URI as this is run outside of Kubernetes for now

 -   Once done, save the file application.yaml